English (ENGL) 302

 ENGL 302 has a Challenge for Credit option.

-To receive credit for ENGL 302, you must achieve a composite course grade of at least “D” (50 percent) and a grade of at least 50 percent on each examination.
-All assignments are required in order to pass the course.
+To receive credit for ENGL 302, you must submit all four assignments, obtain a minimum grade of 50% on the exam, and obtain a final course grade of at least 50%.
 The weighting of the course assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Bennett, Donna and Brown, Russell, eds.
+Bennett, Donna, and Russell Brown, editors.
 An Anthology of Canadian Literature in English.
-3rd Ed.
+4th ed., Oxford UP, 2019.